-Inhaling, I wrenched my arm free and scanned the marginally lit passageway.
-All the forensic equipment had already been removed, there were no bright spotlights anymore warming up the bleak surroundings.
+Inhaling, I wrenched my arm free and scanned the marginally lit passageway that stretched off toward infinity.
+All the forensic equipment had already been removed, and there were no spotlights warming up the bleak surroundings.
 Apart from a temporary railing set up to warn off any unsuspecting janitors, the place was deserted.
-In fact, one end of that passageway looked the mirror image of the other.
-Struggling to keep my temper in check, I slowly began talking, “There was this director who I used to work for.
+In fact, one end of that passageway looked like the mirror image of the other.
+Struggling to keep my temper in check, I slowly began saying, “There was this director who I used to work for.
 About ten years ago.
 Big Belgium guy.
-Once told me a story about visiting Auschwitz.”
+Once told me this story about visiting Auschwitz.”

 “What the hell are you on about?!”

-“Him and his colleagues were taking a road-trip one weekend through Poland, when they spontaneously decided to drop by the death-camp.
-None of them had ever been, so thought, what the fuck.
+“His colleagues took a road-trip one weekend through Poland, when they suddenly decided to drop by the death-camp.
+None of them had ever been there, so thought, what the fuck.
 He told me that the moment they arrived, their previously upbeat mood was instantly shattered.
-Said that the atmosphere of that place was like an actual weight on their shoulders.
-Everyone's heard similar stories.
-But you know, back in 2012, I took a road-trip to Rostock, with my girlfriend at the time.
-On the way back, she asked if I wanted to pay a visit to the concentration-camp at Oranienburg, the closest to Berlin.
-With my old director's story in mind, I was absolutely keen as fuck.
-It's nothing as big as Auschwitz.
-Laid out in an interesting triangular design.
+Said that the atmosphere of that place was like an actual weight upon their shoulders.
+But you know, everyone's heard similar stories.
+And back in 2012, when I took a road-trip to Rostock with my girlfriend at the time, she asked if I wanted to pay a visit to the concentration-camp at Oranienburg.
+I'm told it's nothing as big as Auschwitz.
+Laid out in an interesting triangular design though.
 German efficiency and all.
-But do you know what I felt walking beneath the 'Arbeits Macht Frei' sign hanging above the front gate?
-Do you know what I felt when I then deliberately stepped foot on the no-mans-land below the camp walls?
+But do you know what I felt while walking beneath the 'Arbeits Macht Frei' sign hanging above the front gate?
+Do you know what I felt when I then deliberately stepped foot on the no-mans-land below the guard-towers?
 Do you know what I felt?
-I felt...
-Fucking!
-Nothing!”
+I FELT FUCKING NOTHING!”

 Mr. Hastings had slowly withdrawn from all the blood, an expression of perplexed dread set into his face.